Guy Ritchie's Gamekeeper: Reception

 The series has received an overall favorable critical reception.

 A review of issue #1 by Wizard Entertainment praised the artwork and the story for its characterizations and plot twists.

 Issue #1 received a B+ by Variety blog Bags and Boards, which commended its originality and artwork.

 Adaptation

-Warner Brothers has acquired the rights to the series for Silver Pictures to produce and Ritchie to direct.
+Warner Brothers acquired the film rights to the series for Silver Pictures to produce and Ritchie to direct.